ItaloHugoMDS/Threat_Hunting/README.md

 5. The last element, it's the IP address of the destination server.
 The same address was listed on the "Conversations" section containing 2 MB of data transmitted within this TCP connection.

-This suspicious stream will be further looked into by analysing the protocols involving this connection call.
+This suspicious stream will be further looked into by analysing the protocols involving this connection.

 ![Rogue HTTP Connection DNS Analysis](Rogue_HTTP_Connection_DNS_Analysis.png "Rogue_HTTP_Connection_DNS_Analysis")